StuckInThisMind/Fixed-Growable-Stack-and-Implementation-Practice/README.md

 1. **Fork the repository**: Create a copy of the repository on your GitHub account.
 2. **Make improvements**: Add features, fix bugs, or enhance the code.
 3. **Submit pull requests**: Share your changes with the project maintainers, ensuring clarity and adherence to the coding style.

+## Mulitple Interface

+# Code Explanation

+## ExamInterface

+The `ExamInterface` is an interface that outlines the methods required to display exam details and calculate the percentage for a student.

+### Methods

+- `void displayExamDetails()`: This method is responsible for displaying the exam details, such as the PRN (Permanent Registration Number), name, and marks for each subject.
+- `double Percent_cal(double mark1, double mark2, double mark3)`: This method calculates the percentage based on the marks obtained in three subjects.

+## Result

+The `Result` class implements the `ExamInterface` interface and represents the result of a student.

+### Constructor

+- `public Result(String name, int prn, double mark1, double mark2, double mark3)`: This constructor initializes the `Result` object with the provided name, PRN, and marks for three subjects.

+### Methods

+- `double Percent_cal(double mark1, double mark2, double mark3)`: This method overrides the `Percent_cal` method defined in the `ExamInterface` interface to calculate the percentage.
+- `void displayExamDetails()`: This method overrides the `displayExamDetails` method defined in the `ExamInterface` interface to display the exam details including PRN, name, marks for each subject, and the calculated percentage.

+## Student

+The `Student` class represents a student with attributes such as name, PRN, and marks for three subjects.

+### Constructor

+- `public Student(String name, int prn, double mark1, double mark2, double mark3)`: This constructor initializes a `Student` object with the provided name, PRN, and marks for three subjects.

+### Attributes

+- `String name`: Represents the name of the student.
+- `int prn`: Represents the PRN (Permanent Registration Number) of the student.
+- `double mark1, mark2, mark3`: Represent the marks obtained by the student in three subjects.

+## Main

+The `Main` class contains the main method and serves as the entry point for the program.

+### Main Method

+- `public static void main(String[] args)`: This method prompts the user to input details such as student name, PRN, and marks for three subjects.
+It then creates a `Result` object with the provided details and displays the exam details using the `displayExamDetails` method.

 ## Additional Notes